-Small businesses and sole traders not liable for VAT registration and providing services to the general public, as well as certain other categories of taxpayers (e.g., persons involved in construction activities or persons involved in trading and/or catering activity with a turnover during consecutive 12 months exceeding AZN 200,000) may become payers of simplified tax.
+Small businesses and sole traders not liable for VAT registration and providing services to the general public, as well as certain other categories of taxpayers (e.g., persons involved in catering activity with a turnover during consecutive 12 months exceeding AZN 200,000) may become payers of simplified tax.
 Payers of simplified tax do not pay VAT or profits tax (or, in the case of sole traders, income tax on income from entrepreneurial activity).